 The quintiles on each need and performance indicator map are arranged from very low (the 23 counties with lowest need or performance on that measure) to very high (the 23 counties with highest need or performance).
-For example the percent of households food uncertain in the county ranges from a state low of 8.19 percent (Ralls County) to a high of 23.
-83 percent (Pemiscot County).
-To make the state map of Food Uncertainty for the total population for example, the 23 counties with the lowest levels of food uncertainty (8.19 - 11.56 percent) are in the first, or lowest need, quintile.
-The second quintile includes the 23 counties next lowest in levels of food uncertainty, with rates from 11.58 to 12.75 percent.
-This pattern continues to the fifth quintile or highest need group, which includes 23 counties with food uncertainty rates from 15.5 to 23.83 percent.
+For example the percent of individuals food uncertain in the county ranges from a state low of 11.8 percent (St. Charles County) to a high of 25.8 percent (St. Louis City).
+To make the state map of Food Uncertainty for the total population for example, the 23 counties with the lowest levels of food uncertainty (11.8 - 14.5 percent) are in the first, or lowest need, quintile.
+The second quintile includes the 23 counties next lowest in levels of food uncertainty, with rates from 14.6 to 15.6 percent.
+This pattern continues to the fifth quintile or highest need group, which includes 23 counties with food uncertainty rates from 17.3 to 25.8 percent.